Frequently asked questions

 We want to hear from everyone, including university administration, faculty, staff, students, parents, alumni, and community partners.

 Throughout the planning process, there will be a number of opportunities for engagement.
 We will be holding town halls in the fall, for instance, where everyone will be invited to come and provide comment.
-Volunteers are also being accepted for task groups, and the strategic plan website has a comment form where anyone may provide feedback.
+Volunteers are also being accepted for task groups, and our strategic plan website includes a comment form where anyone may provide feedback.

 This new strategic plan will begin in fall 2018.